How to get your book published, part 2

 You should tell us what is new and important about your book.
 How does it add significantly to the field?
 Why would people need to buy it?
 Many revised theses and first books can be narrow, or incremental in their contribution.
 Authors need to explain carefully what their book offers.

-If you want to send some supporting material at this stage, please keep it brief (a chapter or so).
-Editors have enough on their desks or in their inboxes without receiving typescripts they haven’t asked for.
+If you want to send some supporting material at this stage, please keep it brief (a chapter or two).
+Editors have enough in their inboxes without receiving typescripts they haven’t asked for.

 What happens next depends on the publisher.
-Some publishers (particularly commercial ones) might be willing to take reviews and make a decision at this stage, on the basis of the proposal, and may ask to see the thesis.
-Most university presses, if they are persuaded by the proposal, will want to see the full typescript, or sample chapters at least.
+Some publishers (particularly commercial ones) might be willing to take reviews and make a decision at this stage, on the basis of the proposal, and may even ask to see a thesis.
+Most university presses, if they are persuaded by the proposal, will want to see the full revised typescript, or sample chapters at least.